 Dr. Aviv concluded his presentation with three primary “take home messages” for people with myositis who have swallowing problems:

 Learn more about the HSS Myositis Support Group, a free support and education group, held monthly for people with myositis and their families and friends.

-Summary prepared by Suzan Fischbein, LMSW, Myositis Support Group Coordinator
+Summary prepared by Suzan Fischbein, LCSW, Myositis Support Group Coordinator

 1) Bastian Dysphagia 1993; 8:359-367